 Snow bunnies, get ready!
-It's the winter school holidays and the ice rinks are popping up and the snow is falling!
+Winter is here, the ice rinks are popping up, and the snow is falling!

-Here’s a list of the best places to enjoy snow play, ski and ice skate in the city of Melbourne and beyond in Regional Victoria.
+Here’s a list of the best places to enjoy snow play, skiing and ice skating in the city of Melbourne and beyond in Regional Victoria.

 The summit of Mt Donna Buang is a great first experience of snow, because it’s close to Melbourne at 1 hour 45 minute drive and free.